eldonjakee08/HC-SR04_STM32/README.md

 ![image](https://github.com/user-attachments/assets/57bd8b6f-6021-4f22-9cf5-4d733f690b9a)

-To measure the distance, call ping_IT(float *pDistanceBuffer), pDistanceBuffer is a float pointer where the distance measurement will be stored.
+To measure the distance, call ping_IT(float *pDistanceBuffer), pDistanceBuffer is a float pointer where the distance measurement (in cm) will be stored.

 ![image](https://github.com/user-attachments/assets/87dffd08-dfca-4217-ba33-8483c3773a28)